PalisadoesFoundation/talawa-api/INSTALLATION.md

 ### Instructions to edit records for ADMIN user

-**Note**: You can skip these instructions for now if you don't have running instance of talawa-admin.
-These instructions are for later and are to be followed only when you've have running instance of local MongoDB database.
+**Note**: You can skip these instructions for now if you don't have running instance of Talawa-Admin.

 #### I. MongoDB Compass